-Item No: R2 Recommendation to Council

-Subject: PLANNING PROPOSAL - HERITAGE LISTING OF COOPER

-PARK, BELLEVUE HILL

-Author: Flavia Scardamaglia, Strategic Heritage Officer Approvers: Anne White, Acting Manager - Strategic Planning

-Allan Coker, Director - Planning & Development

-File No: 19/165837

-Reason for Report: To respond to Council's resolution of 27 November 2017 to investigate the heritage listing of Cooper Park in Bellevue Hill.

-To obtain Council's approval to prepare a planning proposal to list Cooper Park as a heritage item in Woollahra Local Environmental Plan the Woollahra Local Planning Panel for advice.
+Item No: D2 Subject: PLANNING PROPOSAL - HERITAGE LISTING OF COOPER PARK, BELLEVUE HILL Author: Ithor:Flavia Scardamaglia, Strategic Heritage Officer Approvers: Chris Bluett, Manager - Strategic Planning Allan Coker, Director - Planning & Development File No: 19/191546 Reason for Report: To seek the advice of the Woollahra Local Planning Panel in relation to the preparation of a planning proposal to list Cooper Park as a local heritage item in Woollahra Local Environmental Plan 2014.
+To seek the advice of the Woollahra Local Planning Panel in relation to the nomination of Cooper Park as a heritage item on the State Heritage Register.

-To obtain Council's approval for the planning proposal to be referred to